Headaches make up one of the most common conditions that we see at the Fremantle Chiropractor.

 They can be caused by emotional or physical stress.
-As well as tension in the muscles of the neck, shoulders & jaw
+As well as tension in the muscles of the neck, shoulders & jaw.

-- Tension headaches are best managed by addressing stress triggers, diet and function of the neck joints & muscles (posture, exercise, habits)
+Tension headaches are best managed by addressing stress triggers, diet and improving function of the neck joints & muscles (posture, exercise, habits)

 2. Cervical (Cervicogenic) Headaches

-- It can be caused from tension in the neck muscles & joints, particularly in the upper part of the neck, but also down into the lower parts near the upper traps or “shoulder” region
+It can be caused from tension in the neck muscles & joints (from the upper part of the neck & also down into the lower parts near the upper traps/shoulder region)

 3. Migraine Headaches

-- Can have many triggers, their exact cause is unknown – often they can run in families!
+They can have many triggers, their exact cause is unknown – often they can run in families!

-- They can occur with or without an Aura (certain symptoms as the migraine builds up)
+Migraines can occur with or without an Aura (symptoms as the migraine builds up)